 After complete resolution of the episode in a setting in which other concomitant illness might have reasonably contributed to the development of pancreatitis, rechallenge with study medications may be performed in consultation with the HPTN 052 CMC.
-If the study regimen included ddI, substitute with TDF.
-If the study regimen included d4T, substitute with ZDV and then the subject can be rechallenged with the new regimen.
+If the study regimen included ddI or d4T, these medications should be permanently discontinued. ddI-EC should be substituted with TDF.

-Upon rechallenge, lipase determinations should be performed at approximately monthly intervals.
+Upon rechallenge, lipase determinations should be performed monthly.
 Any elevation of lipase of Grade ≥ 2 or any recurrence of symptoms during this period will lead to a re-evaluation and permanent discontinuation of the suspected study drugs.